saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/PickList.md

 ## **PickList Entity Design**

-NOTE: Simplied version of Picklist datamodel.
+NOTE: Simplified version of Picklist data model.

 * **Purpose:** The central entity representing a list of items to be picked from inventory, typically to fulfill customer orders.
 * **Key Fields:**